Altan (band): Pre-Altan years: Ní Mhaonaigh & Kennedy

 Kennedy and Ní Mhaonaigh had moved to Dublin and were both teaching at St. Oliver Plunkett primary school in Malahide.
 At the time, they were also playing music in the folk clubs around Dublin.
 Ní Mhaonaigh had learned the Donegal style of fiddle-playing from her father.
 However, Donegal music was little known outside of the county at the time.
 Kennedy's repertoire included a number of obscure northern flute tunes drawn from his travels in County Tyrone and County Fermanagh.

-In the early 1980s, Ní Mhaonaigh formed a (short-lived) band with Kennedy, Gearóid Ó Maonaigh (Mairéad's brother) and a then unknown musician from Gweedore, Eithne Ní Bhraonáin, later known as Enya.
+In the early 1980s, Ní Mhaonaigh formed a (short-lived) band named Ragairne with Kennedy, Gearóid Ó Maonaigh (Mairéad's brother), and a then unknown musician from Gweedore, Eithne Ní Bhraonáin, later known as Enya.
 People became interested in their repertoire of Donegal tunes.
 The group's members contributed to Mairéad and Frankie's debut album, Ceol Aduaidh (which means "Music of the North"), produced by Nicky Ryan and released in 1983 by Gael-Linn Records.
 The album is a collection of Gaelic songs and Ulster jigs and reels.

-After the release of their first album, Kennedy and Ní Mhaonaigh were invited to America, and they quickly realised there was a market there.
+After the release of their first album, Kennedy and Ní Mhaonaigh were invited to America, and they quickly realised that there was a market there.
 They then took a career break from teaching, which ultimately became permanent.

 The two started to tour with two additional members Ciarán Curran (on bouzouki) and Mark Kelly (on guitar), performing their first ever live concert as a four-member ensemble on 1 June 1985 at St. John's Church in Listowel, County Kerry, Ireland, this line-up – with no name yet – being the core of the future Altan band.